alvinylt/gopher/README.md

 - [Class server, 65536-byte file size limit](assets/output1.txt)
 - [Local Motsognir server, no file size limit](assets/output2.txt)

+The program is also tested with `gopher.floodgap.com` at port 70.

 Wireshark is used for monitoring the network traffic.
 The initial request is detected as "Request: [Directory List]".
 There are occasional retransmissions of TCP packets and spurious acknowledgement (ACK) signals.